flix/book/src/tail-recursion.md

 While the Flix compiler _guarantees_ that tail calls cannot overflow the stack, the same is not true for function calls in non-tail positions.

-For example, the following naive implementation of the [factorial function](https://en.wikipedia.org/wiki/Factorial) overflows the call stack:
+For example, the following implementation of the [factorial function](https://en.wikipedia.org/wiki/Factorial) overflows the call stack:

 ```flix